<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Copy of the Certificate of Incorporation and any amendments from the domestic jurisdiction.

-Affidavit, signed by the president, listing all the current members/managers, along with license numbers for the individuals practicing in New York or required to be licensed in New York based on the rules shown above.
+Professional Corporations Contact Information Form and Affidavit and Attestation, signed by a managing member, listing all the current members/managers, along with license numbers for the individuals practicing in New York or required to be licensed in New York based on the rules shown above.

 Evidence of licensure in the original jurisdiction